JANET ANN HEDIN AALL LEADERSHIP GRANT

 Anyone who has applied to attend the Leadership Academy is welcome to apply for a grant, although preference will be given to members of LISP-SIS.
 The final award of the grant money is contingent on acceptance into the Leadership Academy.

-Please complete the application which can be found in the uploaded files, a personal statement, and one letter of recommendation and email a single attachment back to the Chair of the LISP-SIS Grants Committee.
-If you have any questions, please feel free to reach out to the Grants Committee with questions.
+Please submit a LISP-SIS Grant Application 2022, a resume, a personal statement, and proof of acceptance as an AALL Leadership Academy Fellow to the LISP Grants and Awards Committee Chair.
+If you have any questions, please feel free to reach out to the LISP Grants and Awards Committee Chair with questions.

 Will be issued in the form of reimbursement after completion of the Academy.